metis-data/sequelize-migrations-validator/README.md

               metis_api_key: <Your Api Key>
               migrations_dir: migrations
 ```
+> :warning: **Note:** This workflow need to set up postgres container for Sequelize connection that can take a moment.
+> The check for actual changes is after the container setup so if you wish to avoid unnecessary runs it is recommended
+> to disable the workflow when no new migrations are present.

 ### Parameters
 - `from`: Base sha to be compared
 - `to`: Branch sha to be compared with